jiram-sniper/jiram-sniper/README.md

 # 💫 About Me:
-🔭 I'm currently working out at the gym ♍<br>🌱 I’m currently learning on programming. <br>💬 Ask me about anything about life.<br>⚡ Fun fact : Gymrat
+🔭 I'm currently working out at the gym ♍<br>🌱 I’m currently learning on Java programming ❤. <br>💬 Ask me about anything about life.<br>⚡ Fun fact : Gymrat

 ## 🌐 Socials: